The article outlines key terms used when discussing cutting strategy.

 Ramps

 Ramps are used to gradually enter the tool into the material and reduce tool deflection.
 You can add ramps when generating your toolpath.
+We recommend that these ramps are kept as short as possible due to the slower feed rate in both the X and Y axis which is brought in from the plunge rate on the Z-Axis.
 To learn how to do this in Vectric click here.

 Leads